Tell the Administration – Again:

 In February, the Administration published a proposed SNAP ABAWD time-limit rule that would cause 755,000 SNAP participants to lose benefits and result in 8.5 billion meals lost over ten years.
 Feeding America has developed several materials and resources for our network to help provide public comments against this harmful proposal.

-Houston Food Bank strongly opposes the proposed public charge rule that would make it difficult for immigrant families and children to access life-sustaining health and human service programs such as the Supplemental Nutrition Assistance Program (SNAP), formerly food stamps.
+Houston Food Bank strongly opposes the proposed public charge rule that would make it difficult for immigrant families and children to access life-sustaining health and human service programs such as the Supplemental Nutrition Assistance Program (SNAP).
 We oppose punishing immigrant individuals and families who are in the process of becoming citizens for trying to access food.
 We call on our community members to take action and submit a comment to the Federal Register before the proposed changes become policy.

 HFB is committed to protecting the funding and structure of the federal nutrition programs that form the backbone of our nation’s response to hunger.
 We are urging Congress to protect and defend these programs, especially the Supplemental Nutrition Assistance Program (SNAP) as well as other critical anti-hunger programs such as: the SNAP Nutrition Education and Obesity Prevention Grant Program (SNAP-Ed), The Emergency Food Assistance Program (TEFAP) and the Commodity Supplemental Food Program (CSFP).